LibreOffice/core/drawinglayer/README.md

+# Drawing API

 Drawing API that can specify what to draw via a kind of display list.

-Example of the DrawingLayer use is eg. in svx/source/xoutdev/xtabhtch.cxx:121.
+Example of the DrawingLayer use is eg. in `svx/source/xoutdev/xtabhtch.cxx:121`.
 A stripped down version with extended comments:

      // Create a hatch primitive (here a rectangle that will be filled with